ntiensejohn459-cpu/banana-ripeness-classifier/README.md

 ## Limitations & Future Improvements
 - The model assumes every uploaded image is a banana and will still output a prediction for non-banana images.
+-  Performance decreases on images with unusual backgrounds or lighting compared to the plain, studio-style backgrounds common in the training
 - Complex images (e.g., multiple bunched bananas) are harder to classify correctly than single bananas.
-- Future work could include a more visually diverse training set, HSV-based color preprocessing, or a rejection mechanism for invalid/non-banana inputs.
+- Future work could include a more visually diverse training set, HSV-based color preprocessing, or a rejection mechanism for invalid/non-banana inputs. dataset.

 ## Files
 - `app.py` — Streamlit application